nardeas/ssh-agent/README.md

 ./run.sh
 ```

-Stop ssh-agent and remove your keys:
+Remove your keys from ssh-agent and stop container:

 ```
 ./run.sh -s